JUDEKEPA/CTD-learning/notes/The sublattice model.md

 ![img.png](figures/several state functions obtained by gibbs function.png)

+Each function can be used just in limited temperature range and above the Debye temperature.
+(When temperature is above Debye temperature, the Cv will be a constant and equal to 3R.
+Enthalpy, as the integral of heat capacity, will continue to increase linearly with temperature.
+The entropy increases linearly with the logarithm of temperature.)

+The lower temperature limit is usually 298.15K, which is sufficient because the require diffusion is necessary to reach the equilibrium.

+When temperature range is large, the regression will need more T^n (n=4, 5, 6...).
+To decrease the number of coefficients, several temperature ranges and expressions should be used.
+Usually at least two and often up to four or five temperature regions with different coefficients are used to describe Gibbs energy.
+The first order and the second order derivatives of each function must be continuous, otherwise it will behave like a phase transition.

 So look back at the FUNCTION GHSERAL, it is a regression result of its experiment data.
 It matches the temperature dependence part in the book.
 700 Y means the second function should be used above 700K, which means the first function should be used below 700K.
 The 933.6 Y means the third function should be used when temperature is above 933.6K, and